VernissageApp/VernissageServer/Sources/VernissageServer/VernissageServer.docc/DockerContainers.md

 ### docker-compose.yml

-This docker compose configuration sets up all Vernissage containers for a Debian based deployment.
+This docker compose configuration sets up all Vernissage containers.
 It uses environment variables defined in *.env*.
 Please see *.env* below.

-In a standard deployment no changes to this docker compose configuration are necessary.
+In a standard deployment little to no changes to this docker compose configuration are necessary.

 Also included is a standard `redis-server` container.
 Beyond that PostgreSQL database and S3 storage are needed, which are not part of  this docker compose configuration.